 “Zero-waste groceries, delivered fast.
 Access 2,000+ quality goods plastic-free, at a discounted cost.”

-This value proposition does an excellent job at addressing potential objections and expected customer needs, such as:
+This value proposition does an excellent job at overcoming sales objections and expected customer needs, such as:

 “I need zero-waste groceries”